Pope Paul VI: Death

 From his bed he participated in Sunday Mass at 18:00.
-After receiving communion, the pope suffered a massive heart attack, after which he lived on for three more hours.
+After receiving communion, the Pope suffered a massive heart attack, after which he lived on for three more hours.
 On 6 August 1978 at 21:41, Paul VI died in Castel Gandolfo.
-Before he died, the pontiff had been lucid after the first heart attack but an hour before his death felt dizzy and asked those present to continue the prayers in his stead.
+Before he died, the pontiff had been lucid after the first heart attack.
+An hour before his death, he said he felt dizzy and asked those present to continue the prayers in his stead.
 Present at his bedside at the time of his death were Cardinal Jean-Marie Villot, Bishop Giuseppe Caprio, and his personal secretary Pasquale Macchi, as well as two nuns and his personal physician.
-By the time that the pope died, he was already confined to bed due to a flare up in his chronic joint arthritis and could not get up to personally celebrate the Mass.
-Upon the initial heart attack, the pope was immediately given oxygen; however, the Holy See indicated that his heart condition was aggravated by a pulmonary edema, or the seeping of fluid into the lungs.
-Syria declared nine days of mourning; Egypt declared seven days of mourning; Spain declared four days of mourning; Brazil, Italy and Zaire declared three days of mourning; Philippines declared one day of mourning.
+By the time the Pope died, he was already confined to bed due to a flare up in his chronic joint arthritis and could not get up to personally celebrate the Mass.
+Upon the initial heart attack, the Pope was immediately given oxygen; however, the Holy See indicated that his heart condition was aggravated by a pulmonary edema, or the seeping of fluid into the lungs.

+Syria declared nine days of mourning; Egypt declared seven days of mourning; Bolivia declared five days of mourning; Spain declared four days of mourning; Brazil, Italy Lebanon Portugal, Guatemala and Zaire declared three days of mourning; The Philippines declared one day of mourning.

 Paul VI left a will and a spiritual testament.
 Those were released by the Vatican shortly after his death.
 In it, he asked for his burial to be simple, and that his correspondence, personal memos and other writings be destroyed.
 He also legated all his belongings to the Vatican.

-Paul VI does not have an ornate sarcophagus, but is buried in a grave beneath the floor of Saint Peter's Basilica, though in an area of the basilica's crypt near the tombs of other popes.
+Paul VI does not have an ornate sarcophagus, but is buried in a grave beneath the floor of Saint Peter's Basilica, in the Vatican Grottoes near the tombs of other popes.